LexiestLeszek/sova_ollama/README.md

 To install Sova, follow these steps:

 1. Clone the repository using this command in terminal: `git clone https://github.com/LexiestLeszek/sova_ollama.git`
-2. Install the required dependencies using this command in terminal: `pip install -r requirements`
+2. Install the required dependencies using this command in terminal: `pip install -r requirements.txt`
 3. Install Ollama from their website https://ollama.com/
 4. Download the local LLM (in our case - qwen:1.8b) using this command in terminal: `ollama pull qwen:1.8b`
 5. Run the gunicorn server using this command in terminal: `gunicorn -b 0.0.0.0:8080 app:app`